What is User-Generated Content? The Ultimate Guide to UGC Marketing

 That’s a brand taking advantage of user-generated content as part of their marketing strategy.

-Read along for our ultimate guide to UGC and how your brand can use it to strengthen your marketing and create more meaningful connections with consumers.
+We’re showing how your brand can use it to strengthen your marketing and create more meaningful connections with consumers.

 What does UGC mean?

-UGC stands for user-generated content.
-By definition, user-generated content is any form of content—text, posts, images, videos, reviews, etc.—created by individual people (not brands) and published to an online or social network.
+By definition, UGC is any form of content—text, posts, images, videos, blog posts, reviews, etc.—created by individual people (not brands) and published to an online or social media network.

-User-generated content has been around as long as social networks and customer review sites have.
-Brands took notice of visual UGC as early as 2005 when social networks became mainstream—recognizing its immense potential for gaining valuable social proof and engaging audiences.
-But there’s more to UGC than just growing a brand’s earned content.
+Brands took notice of visual UGC as early as 2005 when social networks became mainstream.
+They recognized its immense potential for gaining valuable social proof and engaging audiences.

 User-generated content and its impact on branding